yo-stoya/blog/content/posts/n+1/index.md

 ### The Problem

-By default, Hibernate will **EAGERLY** fetch any single valued relationships.
-Therefore, when running below code that loads all students, Hibernate will fist generate a query that fetches all students^(1)^ then for each student it will generate new query to fetch the relevant teacher^(2)^.
+By default, Hibernate will **EAGER** fetch any single valued relationships.
+Therefore, when running below code that loads all students, Hibernate will fist generate a query that fetches all students<sup>(1)</sup> then for each student it will generate new query to fetch the relevant teacher<sup>(2)</sup>.

 ```
    em.createQuery("SELECT s from Student s", Student.class);